cv-bit/dcc-project/README.md

 day 9 - 10
 adding equip item functionality

+day 10 - 11
+working on story functionality

 Idea

 this game will be a text based rpg taking inspiration from DnD and DCC